ckormanyos/wide-integer/README.md

 using uint512_t = wide_integer::generic_template::uintwide_t<512U, std::uint32_t>;

-using uint512_t x = 3U;
+static uint512_t x = 3U;
 ```

 The code sequence above defines the local data type `uint512_t` with a C++11 alias.
 The first template parameter `512U` sets the binary digit count while the second optional template parameter `std::uint32_t` sets the internal _limb_ _type_.
 If the second template parameter is left blank, the default limb type is 32 bits in width and unsigned.
+The static `uint512_t` variable `x` is set to 3.

 # Examples